xvik/dropwizard-guicey/src/doc/docs/tests.md

 ## Theory

-Guicey provides [a lot of tools](guide/test.md) for writing integration tests.
+Guicey intended to shine in integration tests: it provides [a lot of tools](guide/test.md) for application modification.

 The most important is [hooks mechanism](guide/hooks.md) which allows you to re-configure existing application.
 There are two main testing approaches: